EK(LEGAL) - TESTING PROGRAMS

 In any subject area for which a state assessment is administered, a district may not administer locally required assessments designed to prepare students for state assessments to any student on more than ten percent of the instructional days in any school year.
 A campus-level planning and decision-making committee may limit the administration of locally required assessments to ten percent or a lower percentage of the instructional days in any school year.
-This prohibition does not apply to the administration of college preparation assessments, advanced placement tests, international baccalaureate examinations, or state assessments.
+This prohibition does not apply to state assessments.
 Education Code 39.0262

 Benchmark Assessment Instruments